 How popular is the baby name Cinnamon in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Cinnamon and check out all the blog posts that mention the name Cinnamon.
+Plus, check out all the blog posts that mention the name Cinnamon.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 He has brothers named Apple-Joe and Pepci.
 His mother, Chili-Lu, has a brother named Pepar and a sister named Cofi.
 Pepar has a daughter named Colby (“after the cheese”).
 Cofi has four children named Sage, Bran, Cinnamon-T and Dentyne (“after the American chewing gum brand”).

 The initial food names were thought up by grandparents Rex and Dortha Lou.
 Dortha Lou’s nickname?
 “Pork.”

 So does Taco Pope like his name?
 He told one reporter that it had never been a hindrance.
 On the contrary, it was “a good conversation starter.”

 Last week, Becca commented with some interesting Jeopardy! contestant names (e.g., Hobie, Dorcas) and mentioned J!
 Archive, which lists tens of thousands of Jeopardy! contestants going back to 1984, when the show premiered.

 I skimmed through all the contestants from 1984 to 2015 (as we don’t have baby name data for 2016 yet) and spotted hundreds of unusual names.
 And it looks like at least two of them got a boost thanks to the show: